Cryptocurrency adoption is just starting to pick up and the future for Bitcoin and blockchain technologies has never been brighter.

 Bitcoin is now routinely covered in the mainstream press and every month more and more fortune 500 companies are getting in on the action.
 The crypto genie is out of the bottle and he’s not going back in.

-If you are looking to invest in Bitcoin, one of the smartest things you can do is to think of minimizing your tax liability before you invest.
-With big gains, comes big taxes.
+If you are looking to invest in Bitcoin, one of the smartest things you can do is financial planning around your crypto investments.

-With a Self-Directed IRA that doesn’t have to be the case.
-Tim Picciott The Liberty Advisor* can help you greatly reduce or in the case of the Roth IRA, completely avoid taxes on your potential cryptocurrency gains.
+With a Self-Directed IRA, one has the potential to defer, or in the case of the Roth IRA, completely avoid taxes on your potential cryptocurrency gains.

 Timothy Picciott CFP® CRPC®

 The Liberty Advisor.

 For most Americans, the only money they have to invest is within their retirement accounts.

 Within an IRA, one has the potential to defer, or in the case of the Roth IRA, completely avoid taxes on your potential cryptocurrency gains before they turned 59 1/2.